DarkSnakeGang/GoogleSnakePudding/README.md

 * The volume and mute icons are replaced with selected speed
 * Replace poison food for pudding with the poison mode icon (only for normal graphics)
 * One in a million chance of a golden apple
+* Distinct soko goals
+* Dark Night and Planeptune themes

 ### Dice Mod
 * Dice count, which spawns between 1 and 6 apples when the last available apple is eaten.
 * Blue dice count, which spawns between 1 and 12 apples when the last available apple is eaten.
 * Includes Pudding Mod

 ### Planned Features
-* Distinct soko goals (fishes)
 * Side panel with auto-updating SRC times (Pudding Mod only)
 * Attempt and Input counters
 * Advanced options to switch textures